aqlaboratory/rgn/README.md

 To predict the structures of proteins already in ProteinNet `TFRecord` format using an existing model with a saved checkpoint, call:

 ```
-python protling.py <configFilePath> -d <baseDirectory> -p
+python protling.py <configFilePath> -d <baseDirectory> -p -g0
 ```

 This predicts the structures of the dataset specified in the configuration file.
 By default only the validation set is predicted, but this can be changed using the `-e` option, e.g. `-e weighted_testing` to predict the test set.
+The `-g0` option sets the GPU to be used to the one with index 0.
+If a different GPU is available change the setting appropriately.

 ### Predict structure of a single new sequence using a trained model
 If all you have is a single sequence for which you wish to make a prediction, there are multiple steps that must be performed.
 First, a PSSM needs to be created by running JackHMMer (or a similar tool) against a sequence database, the resulting PSSM must be combined with the sequence in a ProteinNet record, and the file must be converted to the `TFRecord` format.
 Predictions can then be made as previously described.